bryanwongyk/vsavic.netlify.app/README.md

 # 2. Organisation
 ## 2.1 Progress Tracking
-A kanban board (Trello) will be used to document tasks in the form of user stories to be completed.
-Each user story will be in the template 'As a <role>, I want to <goal> so that <reason>'.
-These user stories will be categorised into one of three columns:
+A kanban board (Trello) will be used to document tasks to be copleted.
+These tasks will be categorised into one of three columns:
 * TO DO
 * IN PROGRESS
 * COMPLETED